hzw-the-programmer/playground/docs/principle/principle.md

 as it will help you develop guardrails that will prevent you from doing what you shouldn't be doing.

-to understand what is coming to you, you need to understand what happened before you.
+to understand what is coming at you, you need to understand what happened before you.

 meaningful relationships and meaningful work